YanaSn0/AutoHotkey/README.md

+# Autohotkey script

-# Download and install Autohotkey V2 and Ditto then double click the script.
+Download and install Autohotkey V2 and Ditto then double click the script.

 https://www.autohotkey.com/